Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The B-BBM

 \end{lemma} \begin{proof} Recall the notation $u\wedge v$ for the most recent common ancestor of $u$ and $v$ (with $u\wedge v = \emptyset$ if it does not exist) and $d_u$ for the death time of the individual $u$ (see Section~\ref{sec:preliminaries_definition}).
 Define for $l\ge 0$,

 (this is akin to the definition of the check- and bar-particles in Section~\ref{sec:BBBM_more_definitions}).
 Then,

 We now have

 As for the contribution of the pairs in $\mathscr A_2^{(l)}$, note that under $\Phat^x$, if particles are stopped at $a$ (and $0$), then the resulting process is the process $\Ptilde^x$ from Section~\ref{sec:weakly_conditioned}, with $p(\cdot)$ given by \eqref{eq:def_ps}.
-This is again a BBM with space- and time-dependent branching rate $\widehat{\beta_0}(y,s)$ and second factorial moment of the reproduction law $\widehat{m_2}(y,s)$.
-By \eqref{eq:def_tilde_quantities} and the description of this process at the beginning of Section~\ref{sec:weakly_conditioned}, we have $\widehat{\beta_0}(y,s)\widehat{m_2}(y,s)\le \beta_0 m_2$ for all $y$ and $s$.
-By Lemma~\ref{lem:many_to_two}, we then have\footnote{More precisely, we first condition on $\mathscr R^{(l)}_t$, apply Lemma~\ref{lem:many_to_two}, and then use the tower property of conditional expectation to obtain the right-hand side.}
+This is again a BBM with space- and time-dependent branching rate $\widehat{\beta}(y,s)$ and second factorial moment of the reproduction law $\widehat{m_2}(y,s)$.
+By \eqref{eq:def_tilde_quantities} and the description of this process at the beginning of Section~\ref{sec:weakly_conditioned}, we have $\widehat{\beta}(y,s)\widehat{m_2}(y,s)\le \beta m_2$ for all $y$ and $s$.
+Conditioning on $\mathscr R^{(l)}_t$, applying Lemma~\ref{lem:many_to_two} and then using the tower property of conditional expectation, we get

 Summing over $l$ in the last two displays and using \eqref{eq:union} yields the lemma. \end{proof} \begin{remark} An analogous result holds for $R_t$. \end{remark}

 \begin{lemma} We have for every $t\le \vartheta$, for large $A$ and $a$,